Braves vs. Twins Player Props Betting Odds

 Acuna Stats

-- Acuna has recorded 104 hits with 23 doubles, a triple, 17 home runs and 38 walks.
-He has driven in 49 runs with 35 stolen bases.
+- Acuna has put up 106 hits with 23 doubles, a triple, 19 home runs and 38 walks.
+He has driven in 51 runs with 35 stolen bases.

-- Acuna has recorded a base hit in eight straight games.
-In his last 10 games he is batting .293 with two doubles, two home runs, six walks and five RBI.
+- Acuna hopes to build on a nine-game hitting streak in this matchup.
+In his last 10 outings he is hitting .326 with two doubles, four home runs, five walks and six RBI.

 Acuna Recent Games